awlondon/d9l294il0oqy-dqr3/docs/01_concept_and_brand/brand_applications_guide.md

-# Co.work.PLAY Café Brand Applications Guide
+# Co.work.PLAY Cafe Brand Applications Guide

 ## Exterior Signage
 - Use the **primary horizontal lockup** in full color where permitted; opt for one-color or reversed white for darker façades or backlit signs.